+- (n) The board of governors shall adopt regulations implementing this section. - (o) This section shall become operative on May 1, 2012, only if subdivision (b) of Section 3.94 of the Budget Act of 2011 is operative. - SEC.
+7. Section 6.5 of this bill incorporates amendments to Section 76300 of the Education Code proposed by both this bill and Assembly Bill 573.
+It shall only become operative if (1) both bills are enacted and become effective on or before January 1, 2016, (2) each bill amends Section 76300 of the Education Code, and (3) this bill is enacted after Assembly Bill 573, in which case Section 6 of this bill shall not become operative.

+SEC.
+7.

-- (n) The board of governors shall adopt regulations implementing this section. - (o) This section shall become operative on May 1, 2012, only if subdivision (b) of Section 3.94 of the Budget Act of 2011 is operative. - 9 SEC.
-8. If the Commission on State Mandates determines that 10 this act contains costs mandated by the state, reimbursement to 11 local agencies and school districts for those costs shall be made 12 pursuant to Part 7 (commencing with Section 17500) of Division - 13 4 of Title 2 of the Government Code.
+SEC.
+8. If the Commission on State Mandates determines that this act contains costs mandated by the state, reimbursement to local agencies and school districts for those costs shall be made pursuant to Part 7 (commencing with Section 17500) of Division 4 of Title 2 of the Government Code.